creativecuriositystudio/modelsafe/README.md

 ## Introduction

-ModelSafe is a type-safe data modelling library that is used to describe model schemas using TypeScript classes and decorators.
+ModelSafe is a type-safe data modelling library for TypeScript 2.1+ that is used to describe model schemas using classes and decorators.
 These models are independent of any library that actually queries them (whether from a REST API or a database), allowing you to define the models in your application agnostically of the backend/frontend.

-Attributes and associations are defined on model classes using decorators.
-On top of this, ModelSafe also provides support for defining the validation rules on model attributes using decorators and model data with these rules.
+Attributes and associations are defined on model classes using decorators to describe the schema of a model.
+On top of this, ModelSafe also provides support for defining the validation rules on model attributes using decorators and then validating the model data with these rules.

 On its own, ModelSafe is not necessarily useful.
-Itwas written with the aim of having a frontend/backend agnostic data modelling library that can be used by other libraries.
+It was written with the aim of having a frontend/backend agnostic data modelling library that can be used by other libraries.
 At the moment, ModelSafe has three highly-recommended companion pieces for web application development: